 Students examine the difference in tobacco use over the years.
 Students take a look at the changes in advertising, demographics and trends.

-If you participate in the Mini Medical School program, you will receive a kit that includes a videotaped presentation given by a physician or faculty member for each of the 5 modules and all of the materials and instructions for the accompanying hands-on activities.
+If you participate in the Mini Medical School program, you will receive a kit that includes a videotaped presentation given by a physician or faculty member for each of the 9 modules and all of the materials and instructions for the accompanying hands-on activities.
 Teachers have the freedom to use any or all of the modules at their convenience and work them into their lesson plans as their curriculum allows.
-Evaluation forms are included in the kit for each module, for both teachers and students to complete and return to the KU Area Health Education Centers.
-All of the materials for the program meet criteria from the National Science Education Standards, the Kansas Science Standards and Benchmarks, the National Healthcare Foundation Standards and Accountability Criteria, and the Kansas Health Science Education Standards.
+Evaluation forms are included in the kit for each module, for both teachers and students to complete and return to us.
+All of the materials for the program meet criteria from the National Science Education Standards, the Kansas Science Standards and Benchmarks, the National Healthcare Foundation Standards and Accountability Criteria and the Kansas Health Science Education Standards.